Agency Documents & Compliance

 Is your payroll eligible to pay the Apprenticeship Levy?

-Not at present, Clarity’s payroll figure which is less than £3m means that we do not yet fall under the Levy.
+Yes, Clarity’s payroll figure is over £3m means which that we do now fall under the Levy.

-However when this does come into play, in considering the terms of the legislation we need to be precise and note at the outset that Section 109 prohibits recovery from your “earnings” which is not the same as from “payments made to a worker”.
+In considering the terms of the legislation, we need to be precise and note at the outset that Section 109 prohibits recovery from your “earnings” which is not the same as from “payments made to a worker” or taxable salary.

 To date, we have not had, nor do we currently have open, any investigations by HMRC.
 Please do take a moment to read through this page which gives access to our Agency Documents & Compliance information.